gilesknap/gphotos-sync/README.rst

 - Some mounted filesystems including NFS, CIFS and AFP do not support file locks and database access will fail on them.

-  - To fix, use the paramter --db-path to sepcify a location for your DB on the local disk.
+  - To fix, use the paramter --db-path to specify a location for your DB on the local disk.
 This will perform better anyway.

 Known Issues with Google API
 ----------------------------